aristanetworks/avd-workshops/workshops/cicd-basics.md

 #### Check file changes to speed up the pipeline

-At the moment, our workflow will build and deploy configurations for both sites.
+Currently, our workflow will build and deploy configurations for both sites.
 This is true even if we only have changes relevant to one site.
-We can use a path filter to check if changes within specific directories have been modified -signaling to us that a new build and deployment is required.
-Please take note of the `id` key, this will be referenced in our upcoming workflow steps leveraging Docker Compose.
+We can use a path filter to check if changes within specific directories have been modified, signaling that a new build and deployment are required.
+Please take note of the `id` key.
+This will be referenced in our upcoming workflow steps leveraging Docker Compose.

 ```yaml
 ...